-This strange year is slipping by rather quickly; we’re already in October.
+This strange year is slipping by rather quickly; the end of the year is just around the corner.
 As the days grow shorter and darker, being visible when outdoors becomes increasingly important.

 A 300+ Lumen headlamp and reflective clothing helps, but so do running shoes that reflect light from a distance.
 Being seen is a matter of road safety in urban areas.
 Motorists can pick up reflectivity from a few hundred meters away for better situational awareness.